elm/elm-lang.org/src/guide/chapters/reactivity.md

 main =
-  show "Open the Developer Console to see the current timestamp."
+  show "Open the Developer Console of your browser."
 ```

 First, notice the infrequently-used backtick syntax which let’s us treat normal